D8-X/d8x-trader-infra/README.md

 # D8X-trader-backend infrastructure

-This directory contains infrastructure and deployment automation code for d8x-trader-backend.
+This directory contains infrastructure and deployment automation code for d8x-trader-backend and optionally for d8x-broker-server.
 This readme acts as a guide on how to use this repository and its contents to automatically spin up d8x-trader docker swarm cluster on linode cloud.

 **Make sure you read this documentation to properly setup your d8x-trader backend cluster!**